GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 # User manual

 Some preparations need to be done before first plug of artifacting GPU, because otherwise OS may hang during boot.
-A [special boot mode](#bootmode) need to be enabled, it will allow selecting each time between normal and safe-mode driverless boot.

-To enable it, start the "Old NVIDIA artifacts" tool while problematic GPU is not plugged yet, and press "Enable boot without driver" button (it can be under "Prepare without GPU…" submenu)
+Start the "Old NVIDIA artifacts" tool while problematic GPU is not plugged yet, and press "Enable boot without driver" button, it can be under "Prepare without GPU" submenu.
+This enables [the special boot mode](#bootmode), that allows selecting each time between normal and safe-mode driverless boot.
 ![e1](photo/e1.png)

 After enabling driverless boot mode, the instruction for plugging problematic GPU would be shown